Lawyers for Bondi Beach shooting suspect seek gag order to protect family

 Sign up now: Get insights on Asia's fast-moving developments

-Police allege 24-year-old Naveed Akram opened fire on a Jewish Hanukkah celebration on December 14, killing 15, in Australia's worst mass shooting in decades.
+24-year-old Naveed Akramopened fire on a Jewish Hanukkah celebration on Dec 14, 2025, killing 15, in Australia’s worst mass shooting in decades.

 Police say the men were inspired by the Islamic State militant group to carry out the attack using several high-powered weapons the elder man had legally acquired.